If you want to know how to edit photos in Photoshop, then you’ve come to the right place.

 To get good at Photoshop, you’re going to want to use a mix of tutorials and practice.
 The tutorials will ensure that you know which tools and techniques to use, while the practice will ensure that you use those tools and techniques smoothly.
 There are plenty of great Photoshop tutorials out there, but the workflow I give in this article will certainly set you on the right track!

 No, you definitely don’t.
-Photoshop is quite powerful, but you’ll often find that you don’t need Photoshop’s power; instead, you’ll do just fine editing your photos in Lightroom.
+Photoshop is mighty, but you’ll often find that you don’t need Photoshop power; instead, you’ll do just fine editing your photos in Lightroom.
 Photoshop does certain things that Lightroom cannot do (such as focus stacking and compositing), but Lightroom is very far-reaching.
 Personally, I’d recommend you start editing every photo in Lightroom, then only move over into Photoshop if the need arises.

 The best Photoshop alternative out there is Serif’s Affinity Photo.
-It’s pretty cheap, too–so if you’re not sure whether Photoshop is right for you, you could always start with Affinity and see what you think.
+It’s pretty cheap, too – so if you’re uncertain whether Photoshop is right for you, you could always start with Affinity and see what you think.
 However, the interfaces are quite similar, and the Affinity learning curve is similarly steep, so bear that in mind before purchasing.
 Also, it’s worth considering the integration options; because Photoshop is an Adobe program, you won’t find anything better than the Lightroom-Photoshop integration.